walk the Thames Path

 Weather

 The weather is generally the same regardless of which section you are on.
 You can, of course, walk at any time.
-However, the driest time is May to September.
+However, the driest time is May and September.

 Flooding